Where does the Festival take place?

-Tickets include entry to the event site, a Pyrenees Unearthed Festival re-usable tasting glass, live music, children's activities and tasting at the 25 wineries & drinks producers.
+Tickets include entry to the event site, a Pyrenees Unearthed Festival re-usable tasting glass, event bag, live music, children's activities and tasting at the 24 wineries & drinks producers.
 Wine, beer, gin & cider will also be available to purchase by the glass and to take away.

 What should I bring?

 While some seating will be provided, we strongly recommend bringing a folding chair or picnic rug to the event.
-In accordance with COVID guidelines, bottled water will be available at the event however we do recommend that you also bring your own.
+Bottled water will be available at the event however we do recommend that you also bring your own.
 April in the Pyrenees is usually warm and sunny, so don't forget a hat and sunscreen as well as something warm for the late afternoon and in case of cooler weather.

 Do I have to pay for wine tasting?